HanzPo/kalshi-tools/README.md

 ## Disclaimer

-This tool is for entertainment purposes only.
-All generated charts are fake and should not be used for any financial decisions or misrepresented as real data.
+This tool is for visualization and content creation purposes.
+Charts should be clearly labeled as custom-generated content.

 ## License